Are you creative, patient, and love helping people look their best? Then, becoming a Makeup Artist might be an ideal career option for you.

 Makeup Artists are trained individuals who design and apply makeup to presenters, actors, and other performing artists.

-They have the knowledge and skills to select and apply the right beauty products, makeup and other cosmetics for weddings, events, shootings, theatre performances, promotions and more.
+They have the knowledge and skills to select and apply beauty products, makeup and other cosmetics for weddings, events, shootings, theatre performances, and promotions.

 1. Who Is A Make-Up Artist?